mlhcmit/psets/2022/pset2/README.md

  - Create a free Google Cloud Platform (GCP) account connected to a Gmail
  - Link the Gmail on your GCP account to your Physionet account.
 See detailed instructions on how to do so [here](https://mimic.physionet.org/gettingstarted/cloud).
  - Request access to MIMIC on GCP: Go the PhysioNet MIMIC-III page, [Files section](https://physionet.org/content/mimiciii/1.4/#files), and click "Request access the files using Google Cloud Storage Browser"
+ - (IMPORTANT) Once you complete the above process, send your Gmail account and the screenshot of your approved credentialing status (click on your ID at the top right of Physionet webpage, go to setting, and then Credentialing) to mlhc22mit@gmail.com, and within 1 to 2 hours, your account will be added to the GCP bucket.
- - Check whether you can run the steps in the following [Colab notebook](https://colab.research.google.com/drive/1Q9XrQBqbAb6S-g3z7NCwOMz_rHMReDsL).
+ - Check whether you can run the steps in the following [Colab notebook](https://colab.research.google.com/drive/1xReyOAF-dBivEHKJk88HPd9GMZaftxm8?usp=sharing).
 You may need to make a copy of it to run it.

 ## 1: Data exploration [10 points]
 The first step when accessing a new dataset is to explore the dataset and try to marry your understanding of the data generative process (in this case, clinical care) with the reality of the data you observe.
 Misunderstandings about the nature of the data can hamper effective modelling, or make models look much more effective than they really would be in deployment.
 In this part, we will explore the _unstructured_ data in MIMIC---in particular, the clinical notes.
 In later parts, we'll explore other aspects of the data.
 We hope that you find this exercise useful in understanding the clinical care received by patients.
 When everything is just dataframes and vectors, it might be easy to lose sight of the fact that we are trying to use data to help real people with serious problems.

-In the notebook [chart_review.ipynb](https://colab.research.google.com/drive/1WBk1kSS7P9pluwaPC5R9DqOAs3kDqSNP), we will first walk through one patient's hospital stay together in the section "Patient 1".
+In the notebook [chart_review.ipynb](https://colab.research.google.com/drive/1zxTBjKsdPJeImJa0fbchqK68ayOO0q5g?usp=sharing), we will first walk through one patient's hospital stay together in the section "Patient 1".
 Then, in the section "Patient 2", you will be asked to mirror that exploration on a new patient, and answer the following questions for your PSet write-up (these will make more sense based on the content in the earlier parts of the notebook):

 1.1) What is the patient's History of Present Illness?